 Once you have clicked on Online Exams, scroll down and choose the button.
 From there you will login to your profile to register and pay.
+REGISTER ON-LINE NOW

-After registration, you will receive a link within two business days to take your online written exam.
+After registration, you will receive a link to take your online written exam.
 You must successfully complete (75% or higher) the online written exam one month (30 days) prior to taking any on snow module.